drone/docs/content/install/integrations/bitbucket.md

 # Missing Features

-Merge requests and mercurial repositories are not currently supported.
+Merge requests are not currently supported.
 We are interested in patches to include this functionality.
 If you are interested in contributing to Drone and submitting a patch please [contact us](https://gitter.im/drone/drone).